adaltas/node-nikita/packages/log/src/stream.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'end':
             type: 'boolean'
             default: true
             description: '''
             Close the writable stream with the session is finished or stoped on error.
             '''
           'serializer':
             type: 'object'
             description: '''
             An object of key value pairs where keys are the event types and the value is a function which must be implemented to serialize the information.
             '''
             patternProperties:
               '.*': typeof: 'function'
             additionalProperties: false
           'stream':
             instanceof: 'Object' # WritableStream
             description: '''
             The writable stream where to print the logs.
             '''
         required: ['serializer', 'stream']

 ## Handler